SurajSatheesan/SurajSatheesan.github.io/_posts/2018-12-02-financial-article.md

 Since the data is text, I need to use Natural Language Processing (NLP).
 Simply put its a process that helps in conversion of text as we humans understand it into numerical representation that the machine learning model understands.
 <img src="{{ site.url }}{{ site.baseurl }}/images/finance/nlp.png" alt="linearly separable data">

+### Text Pre-processing/Cleaning
+The above will find some numerical representation for every word.
+However, this won’t be useful as some words will appear commonly in all the categories and don’t contribute to the classification.
+I removed such words.
+Other steps followed to clean up the text,
+* Removed contractions
+* Removed numbers
+* Removed junk words
+The steps above will vary from project to project.
+I would try and fit a model for each cleaning step to check for improvement in performance.

 ## H2 Heading

 ### H3 Heading